Tim Samuels

 Timothy David Samuels (born 3 October 1975) is an English documentary filmmaker, author and broadcaster.
 His work is characterised by approaching serious topics in provocative and entertaining ways to produce hard-hitting documentaries.
-Samuels formed older people's rock group The Zimmers for a BBC documentary and is a regular presenter on BBC television and radio in the UK.
+Samuels formed older people's rock group The Zimmers for a BBC documentary and is a regular presenter on BBC television and radio in the UK and has reported around the world for US TV channel National Geographic.
 He has been referred to as a younger British Michael Moore, but without the political agenda.
 Samuels has won three Royal Television Society awards and best documentary at the World Television Festival in Banff.

-Biography
+Early life and education

 Tim Samuels was born in Manchester, the son of photographer Sefton Samuels.
 Of part Romanian-Jewish descent, he attended Manchester Grammar School and the University of St Andrews.
 Samuels' first foray in journalism came at the age of 13 when he interviewed his musical hero Morrissey, the former lead singer of The Smiths.
 The interview took place at the home of the then teenage Samuels.
 At the University of St Andrews he rebranded the student newspaper, The Chronicle, as The Saint, taking it on to win The Guardian Student Newspaper of the Year award.
 He supports Manchester City.

+Career

+Early years

 Samuels joined the BBC as a news trainee after university.
 He spent a number of years as an investigative correspondent for the programme Newsnight and the main evening news bulletin.
-Samuels reported from the United States to expose miscarriages of justice on death row and Northern Ireland to reveal new forms of racism against the Muslim community in Northern Ireland, and became Young Journalist of the Year.
+Samuels reported from the United States to expose miscarriages of justice on death row and worked undercover in Northern Ireland to reveal new forms of racism against the Muslim community in Northern Ireland, earning Young Journalist of the Year in 2002.